top of page

 Women between the ages of 40 and 60 tend to get this more often than men.
 I couldn’t find any research that linked this to the menopause but one has to wonder if it plays a role when you look at that age bracket.
 Other conditions that have been found to be risk factors include having auto-immune conditions e.g. rheumatoid arthritis, diabetes, very high cholesterol, thyroid disease and after having a stroke.

-Treatments for Frozen Shoulder
+Treatments for frozen shoulder

 For most patients their frozen shoulders usually start with a niggle which very quickly (over days or weeks) turns into a very painful shoulder that interrupts their sleep.
 During this phase my patients are often very frightened of moving the arm since even small movements or bumps can cause intense pain.
 This pain is thought to be mostly due to the active inflammatory reaction that is taking place inside the shoulder’s capsule.